List of Blackadder characters: Baldrick

 Baldrick is the name of several characters throughout the series.
 Each one serves as Blackadder's servant and sidekick and acts as a foil to the lead character.
-Baldrick is the only character besides Blackadder himself to appear in all instalments of the series, and can arguably be seen as Blackadder's best friend despite Blackadder's apparent contempt for him.
+Baldrick is the only character besides Blackadder himself to appear in all installments of the series, and can arguably be seen as Blackadder's best friend despite Blackadder's apparent contempt for him.